Deb Shankar Ray: Legacy

 Ray is known to have done extensive research on theoretical spectroscopy and nonlinear dynamics.
 He is also known to be an inspiring teacher.
-His later researches at the Indian Association for the Cultivation of Science were focused on spin bath processes on which he has written numerous articles.
-His researches have been published as one book, Quantum Brownian Motion in C-Numbers: Theory And Applications, as chapters to books authored by others as well as several peer-reviewed scientific articles; Google Scholar, an online repository of science articles, has listed 181 of them.
+His later research at the Indian Association for the Cultivation of Science was focused on spin bath processes on which he has written numerous articles.
+His research has been published in one book, Quantum Brownian Motion in C-Numbers: Theory And Applications, also as chapters in books authored by other authors as well as several peer-reviewed scientific articles.
+Google Scholar, an online repository of science articles, has listed 181 of these.
 He has mentored several doctoral scholars in their studies and is a member of the national organizing committee of the Conference on Nonlinear Systems and Dynamics (CNSD).

 Awards and honors

 Ray, a national scholarship holder during 1970–73, received the Young Scientist Award of the Indian National Science Academy in 1984.
 The Council of Scientific and Industrial Research awarded him the Shanti Swarup Bhatnagar Prize, one of the highest Indian science awards, in 1999.
 He was elected by the Indian Academy of Sciences as their fellow in 1995. and he became an elected fellow of the Indian National Science Academy in 2014.
 He is also an elected fellow of the West Bengal Academy of Sciences.
 He was the Acting Director of IACS, Kolkata from 2013 to 2015.